The stats.ComputeStats class

 The current data of a VCF parser (see Using VCF files).

-Note that each of those functions has a counterpart as a Site method to allow to recycle an existing object if one already exists.
+Note that each of those functions has a counterpart as a Site method to allow to recycle an existing object.

 In the examples of the following paragraphs, we will create sites from the same alignment that we have been using in previous examples.
 However, in practice the class Site is mostly there for cases when individual sites are available.
 The small example below shows how to create a Site from a list of allelic values, which is the most simple and intuitive way: